Sararhm/Aerial-images/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/)file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.

 ## Acknowledgments